m4ary/eufylife-api-hacs/README.md

 4. Select your desired update interval
 5. Click **Submit**

+## Automatic Token Refresh

+The integration includes automatic token refresh functionality to ensure uninterrupted service:

+### How It Works

+- **Proactive Refresh**: Tokens are automatically refreshed **1 hour before expiration** (30-day token lifetime)
+- **Reactive Refresh**: If the API returns 401 (Unauthorized) or 403 (Forbidden), automatic re-authentication is triggered
+- **Retry Logic**: Up to 3 automatic retry attempts with exponential backoff (1s, 5s, 15s delays)
+- **Silent Operation**: No user notifications during successful refreshes
+- **Fallback**: If all retry attempts fail, you'll receive a notification to reconfigure the integration

+### What You Need to Know

+- **No manual intervention required** for token expiration
+- Credentials are securely stored and used only for automatic re-authentication
+- If re-authentication fails after 3 attempts, you'll see:
+  - A persistent notification in Home Assistant
+  - A reauth flow prompt to update your credentials

+### Troubleshooting

+If you receive an "Authentication Required" notification:

+1. Check if your EufyLife account credentials have changed
+2. Go to **Configuration** → **Integrations** → **EufyLife API**
+3. Click **Configure** and enter your current credentials
+4. The integration will resume automatic operation

+**Common causes**:
+- Password changed in EufyLife mobile app
+- Account locked due to security reasons
+- Temporary API issues (rare)

 ## Supported Devices

 - EufyLife smart scales connected to the EufyLife mobile app